M-theory from the Superpoint: Introduction

-For example, for minimal spacetime supersymmetry then there is, up to an irrelevant prefactor, a single non-trivial invariant $(p+2)$ cocycle corresponding to a super $p$-brane in $d$ dimensional spacetime, for just those pairs of $(d,p)$ with $d \leq 11$ that are marked by an asterisk in the following table.
+For example, for minimal spacetime supersymmetry there is, up to rescaling, a single non-trivial invariant $(p+2)$-cocycle corresponding to a super $p$-brane in $d$ dimensional spacetime, for just those pairs of $(d,p)$ with $d \leq 11$ that are marked by an asterisk in the following table.

-Here the entry at $d = 10$ and $p = 1$ corresponds to the Green--Schwarz superstring, the entry at $d = 10$ and $p = 5$ to the NS5-brane, and the entry at $d = 11$, $p = 2$ to the M2-brane of M-theory fame \cite[chapter II]{Duff99}.
-Moving down and to the left on the table corresponds to double dimensional reduction.
+Here the entry at $d = 10$ and $p = 1$ corresponds to the Green--Schwarz superstring, the entry at $d = 10$ and $p = 5$ to the NS5-brane, and the entry at $d = 11$, $p = 2$ to the M2-brane of M-theory fame \cite[Chapter II]{Duff99}.
+Moving down and to the left on the table corresponds to double dimensional reduction \cite{DuffHoweInamiStelle87} \cite[Section 2]{FSS16b}.

-This result is striking in its achievement and its failure: On the one hand it is remarkable that the existence of super $p$-brane species may be reduced to a mathematical classification of super Lie algebra cohomology.
-But then it is disconcerting that this classification misses so many $p$-brane species that are thought to exist: The M5-brane in $d = 11$ and all the D-branes in $d = 10$ are absent from the old brane scan, as are all their double dimensional reductions.
+This result is striking in its achievement and its failure: On one hand it is remarkable that the existence of super $p$-brane species may be reduced to a mathematical classification of super Lie algebra cohomology.
+But on the other hand, it is disconcerting that this classification misses so many $p$-brane species that are thought to exist: The M5-brane in $d = 11$ and all the D-branes in $d = 10$ are absent from the old brane scan, as are all their double dimensional reductions.\footnote{ A partial completion of the old brane scan can be achieved by classifying superconformal structures that may appear in the near horizon geometry of `solitonic' or `black' $p$-branes \cite{BlencoweDuff88, Duff09}.}

-But it turns out that this problem is not a shortcoming of super Lie theory as such, but only of the tacit restriction to ordinary super Lie algebras, as opposed to ``higher'' super Lie algebras, also called \emph{super Lie $n$-algebras} or \emph{super $L_\infty$-algebras} \cite{JHThesis, FSS13}.\footnote{Notice that these are Lie $n$-algebras in the sense of Stasheff \cite{LadaStasheff93, LadaMarkl95, SSS09}, not ``$n$-Lie algebras'' in the sense of Filippov.
+However, it turns out that this problem is not a shortcoming of super Lie theory as such, but only of the tacit restriction to ordinary super Lie algebras, as opposed to `higher' super Lie algebras, also called `super Lie $n$-algebras' or `super $L_\infty$-algebras' \cite{JHThesis, FSS13}.\footnote{Notice that these are Lie $n$-algebras in the sense of Stasheff \cite{LadaStasheff93, LadaMarkl95, SSS09} as originally found in string field theory by Zwiebach \cite[Section 4]{Zwiebach92} not ``$n$-Lie algebras'' in the sense of Filippov.
 However, the two notions are not unrelated.
-At least the Filippov 3-algebras that appear in the BLG model of coincident solitonic M2-branes may naturally be understood as Stasheff-type Lie 2-algebras equipped with a metric form.
-This observation is due to \cite[section 2]{PSa}.}
+At least the Filippov 3-Lie algebras that appear in the Bagger--Lambert model for coincident solitonic M2-branes may naturally be understood as Stasheff Lie 2-algebras equipped with a metric form \cite[Section 2]{PSa}.}